On the Capacity and Depth of Compact Surfaces: The Capacity of Compact Surfaces

-Case Two.
-Let $n=2m$.
-Then, $\mathcal{S}$ is homeomorphic to connected sum of a Klein bottle and $m-1$ tori.
-By a similar argument to the case one, $\mathcal{A}$ has the form as one of following spaces:
+Case Two: $n=2m$ where $m > 1$.
+Then $\mathcal{S}$ is homeomorphic to connected sum of a Klein bottle and $m-1$ tori.
+By a similar argument to the case one, $\mathcal{A}$ has the form of one of the following spaces: